Effective Date: November 27, 2023

 - Survey Data.
 If you elect to participate in a Litmus survey, we may collect, store and process your survey responses.

 - Other Data.
-We may collect your personal data if you submit it to us in other contexts (e.g., sales inquiries, customer support requests, etc.).
+We may collect your personal data if you submit it to us in other contexts (e.g., sales inquiries, chat messages on our website, customer support requests, etc.).

 - Device Data.
 We collect data from the devices and applications you use to access our Services, such as IP address, operating system version, device type, system and performance information and browser type.
 We may also infer your geographic location based on your IP address.